Sarohia94/Project-2-History-Quiz/README.md

 #### First Time Visitor Goals

-* I want to understand the purpose of the site and what is being quized.
+* I want to understand the purpose of the site and what is being quized before I start.
-* I want to be able to navigate the site easily to take the quiz.
+* I want to be able to navigate the site easily so that I can take the quiz.
-* I want to be able to test my history knowledge in modern warfare.
+* I want to test my history knowledge in modern warfare to see how well I perform.
+* I want to be given instant feedback as I pick the correct or incorrect answers.
-* I want to be given the option to submit my score to the scoreboard.
+* I want to be given my final score on completion so that I know how I perfomed.

 #### Returning Visitor Goals

 * I want to be able to retake the quiz to see if I have improved from the first time.
+* I want to be able to submit my name and score, so that this might be logged on the scoreboard.
+* I want to be able to view the scoreboard to see the top 5 scorers name and score.

 #### Frequent Visitor Goals

-* I want to be able to log my high score to the scoreboard.
 * I want to be able to take longer quizes or quizes with increasing difficulty to test my knowledge.

 - - -